The Vietnam plant protein market is projected to grow at a CAGR of 9.68%, from US$27.238 million in 2020 to US$52.002 million in 2027.

-Rice dominates the food culture of Vietnam, as rice is an essential component and food item in the daily diet of Vietnamese individuals making it widely consumed throughout the country.
-Pho, one of the main and most famous dishes from Vietnam is also made using rice.
-However, there are some risks involved with the excess consumption of rice such as leading to the risk of developing cancer, heart disease and type 2 diabetes, due to the presence of arsenic in the crop.
-Thus, this is causing some of the individuals in the population are starting to consume less and looking for alternatives to rice such as rice protein.
-Therefore, this is resulting in an increased demand among the health-conscious population to consume protein sourced from natural and plant source, which are gaining popularity quickly and acting as a driving factor for the market growth over the forecast period.
+Rice dominates the food culture of Vietnam, as rice is an essential component and food item in the daily diet of Vietnamese individuals, making it widely consumed throughout the country.
+Pho, one of the main and most famous dishes in Vietnam, is also made using rice.
+However, there are some risks involved with the excess consumption of rice, such as increasing the risk of developing cancer, heart disease, and type 2 diabetes, due to the presence of arsenic in the crop.
+Thus, this is causing some of the individuals in the population to start to consume less and look for alternatives to rice, such as rice protein.
+Therefore, this is resulting in an increased demand among the health-conscious population to consume protein sourced from natural and plant sources, which is gaining popularity quickly and acting as a driving factor for the market’s growth over the forecast period.

 Moreover, as the food culture of Vietnam promotes food that contains no gluten and the food culture can also cater to vegan and vegetarian individuals, many individuals find it easier to shift their consumption to protein powders such as isolates and concentrates to mix with food and beverages.
 This is to make food and beverages healthier and more nutritious in order to provide the body with the required intake of protein.

 However, as a majority of the individuals in the population are still inclined towards consuming pork and pork dishes, the impact of plant proteins has not had much of an impact on the Vietnamese consumption patterns and traditional Vietnamese cuisine and is acting as a limiting factor on the growth of the plant protein market.